-The Equal Opportunities Working Group provides detailed information, advice, mediation and assistance to all members of the university who are affected by discrimination, gender-based violence and/or sexual harassment and bullying.
+The Equal Opportunities Working Group provides detailed information, advice, mediation and assistance to all members of the university who are affected by discrimination, sexual, gender-based or other form of harassment, bullying and stalking.

 You can contact us anonymously, or by e-mail, phone or in person.
 In the event that you prefer to submit your enquiry directly, you can either contact the Office of the Working Group or any individual member.

 Every enquiry is treated as strictly confidential.
-The members of the Equal Opportunities Working Group are subject to official secrecy!
+The members of the Equal Opportunities Working Group are bound by a duty of secrecy!

 The processing of personal data is performed in accordance to the General Data Protection Regulation and the Austrian data protection law.